The Fed shifts on inflation – What does it mean?

 A. Not-for-profit entities, such as 501c(3) organizations and state and local governments have the ability to set up scholarship accounts within the Ivy InvestEd 529 Plan.
 There are many reasons that not-for-profit entities may find Ivy InvestEd 529 Plan scholarship accounts attractive.
 No designated beneficiary is named at the time a scholarship account is set up.
 In addition, there’s no maximum contribution limit.
 At the time the scholarship is awarded, the organization simply completes a transfer of ownership form for the portion of the account they wish to grant to any given recipient.
 This recipient must use the money for higher education expenses.

-A. The Ivy InvestEd 529 Plan is offered by Waddell & Reed, Inc. as program manager of the Arizona Family College Savings Program Trust Fund, a 529 plan administered by the Arizona Commission for Postsecondary Education (the Program”).
-Waddell & Reed, Inc. is one of multiple financial institutions eligible to offer investments under the Program.
-InvestEd Portfolios are managed by Ivy Investment Management Company and are distributed by Waddell & Reed, Inc. Ivy mutual funds are managed by Ivy Investment Management Company and are distributed by Ivy Distributors, Inc., an affiliate of Waddell & Reed, Inc.
+A. The Ivy InvestEd 529 Plan is offered by Ivy Distributors, Inc. as program manager of the AZ529, Arizona’s Education Savings Plan.
+Ivy Distributors, Inc. is one of multiple financial institutions eligible to offer investments under the Program.
+InvestEd Portfolios are managed by Ivy Investment Management Company and are distributed by Ivy Distributors, Inc. Ivy Funds are managed by Ivy Investment Management Company and are distributed by Ivy Distributors, Inc.

 Before investing, investors should carefully consider the investment objectives, risks, charges and expenses of the Ivy InvestEd 529 Plan.
 This and other information is found in the InvestEd Portfolios prospectus, and the Ivy Funds prospectus, the Ivy InvestEd 529 Plan Program Overview, and the InvestEd 529 Plan Account Application.
 All of these items are available from these links or from a financial professional.
 Please read the prospectus carefully before investing.

 The information provided may include references to concepts that have legal, accounting and tax implications.
 It is not to be construed as legal, accounting or tax advice, and is provided as general information to assist in the understanding the issues discussed.
-Neither Waddell & Reed, Inc. nor Ivy Distributors, Inc., nor their associates offer tax, legal, or accounting advice.
+Ivy Distributors, Inc., nor their associates offer tax, legal, or accounting advice.
 You may want to consult with your accountant or tax professional to discuss your personal situation.
 Investment decisions should always be made based on an investor's specific financial needs, objectives, goals, time horizon and risk tolerance.